 Questo articolo è stato tradotto automaticamente.(Esclusione di responsabilità))

 Flush the surge queue

 When a physical server receives a surge of requests, it becomes slow to respond to the clients that are currently connected to it, which leaves users dissatisfied and disgruntled.
 Often, the overload also causes clients to receive error pages.
-The Citrix ADC appliance provides features such as surge protection, which controls the rate at which new connections to a service can be established and thus avoid overloads.
+To avoid such overloads, the Citrix ADC appliance provides features such as surge protection, which controls the rate at which new connections to a service can be established.